Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/graph.md

         Returns
         -------
         thing: ThingObject
-            Entity with is type URI, description, an image/icon, and tags (labels).
+            Entities with is type URI, description, an image/icon, and tags (labels).

         Raises
         ------